 Welcome to the Environment: It is easy being green, a practical guide to sustainability and sustainable practices.
-In 2020, we will be exploring a 12-part blog series titled, Environment: It is easy being green that will cover information designed to help you save money, reduce your carbon footprint and be a great steward of the planet.
+In 2020, we will be exploring a blog series titled, Environment: It is easy being green that will cover information designed to help you save money, reduce your carbon footprint and be a great steward of the planet.

 Our second topic for the series is waste.

 As a person regularly working in the community, I always make sure to have a few easy topics to cover.
 Let’s face it, sustainability as a term is defined so many ways.
-In this blog series, I will share each topic to expand the reach of information.
+In this blog series, I share each topic to expand the reach of information.

 Waste is one of those topics that is much debated and misunderstood.
 Reading material can be confusing.
 What is waste?
 What can be done to prevent it?
 As a resident, employee and community member who shops for various things, the struggle is real.
 From reusable bags to recycled products, how can we be more proactive to reduce what and how we consume?

 As an icebreaker, I always talk about the reusable cup I carry.
 Specifically mentioning how it is a lifesaver when traveling through airports because having it saves a ton of money by not having to purchase water but instead going to a restaurant or water filling station once I’m through security.
-I then ad how I always travel with food as well.
+I then add how I always travel with food as well.
 Most people do not realize they can take food to the airport but not liquids through security.